debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide_2.3/uplink-messages/encoded-form/readme.md

 :::tip Notes

 1. Values calculated using this formula provide a truncated value rounding within a range of step_size.
-Decoded value \< Real value \< decoded value + step_size.
+Decoded value \&lt; Real value \&lt; decoded value + step_size.
-2. **if real value \< step size, then a value of 0 is decoded**.
+2. **if real value \&lt; step size, then a value of 0 is decoded**.
 :::